All projects

 Output is a self-contained ix-{domain}.html fragment matching the site's design system: header with summary stats, coverage bar against the target, a card grid of every blueprint initiative with mapped process counts, and the per-process mapping list.
 Drop it into the deploy folder, push to Railway, done.

-A single domain output: T&O. 27 processes, 6 initiatives, 14 mapped, 52% coverage, –18 pts from target.
+A single domain output: T&O. 23 workflows, 20 mapped, 87% coverage, +17 pts above target.

 Where the blueprint matched, and where it didn't